Near Vason

 As it soon turned out, the area was rather easy to traverse though the signs at the trailhead told me otherwise.

-Getting lost requires a high degree of negligence, the red and white markings are numerous and easy to spot along the way.
+Getting lost requires a great deal of oscitancy, the red and white markings are numerous and easy to spot along the way.
 The trail leads for the most part through dense forest however, so good view points are comparatively rare.

 After passing the Malga Bodrina chalet on 1551 meters, an inviting place for the random visitor and a kind of animal farm, the footpaths get less technical and less steep without any via ferrata sections.